developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 ### Wait Conditions

-Some parts of the staging process require the device to perform activities that render it temoprarily unable to process additional staging commands.
-Common examples of this include connecting to a network and downloading files.
-Staging commands sent during these times result in failure.
+Some parts of a staging process might require the device to perform activities that render it temoprarily unable to process additional staging commands.
+Common examples of this include connecting the device to a network and/or downloading files.
+Staging commands sent during these times are subject to failure.

 To remedy this, **Zebra recommends the insertion of wait conditions using Condition Manager immediately after such activities** to ensure that a condition is met and/or the device has ample time to complete its current task before being given the next one.

  <img alt="image" style="height:278px" src="StageNow_ConditionMgr.png"/>
- _ConditionMgr can pause staging until the a condition is met_.
+ _ConditionMgr pauses staging until a condition is met_.
 <br>

 -----